 - 4 Execution: - 1) Review annual budget, budget implementation report and financial statements. - 2) Discuss amendments to or formulation of regulations relating to Audit Committee duties, including the "Charter of the Audit Committee," "Regulation for Accounting Treatments," "Assets for Operation and Equipment Management Regulation," "Internal Control System," "Regulation of Whistle-Blowing System for Unlawful, Unethical Conduct and Dishonesty Behavior," "Operational Procedures for Endorsements and Guarantees," and "Operational Procedures for Loaning Funds to Others." - 3) Review results of annual self-evaluations of internal control system and statements of internal control system at all levels of the organization.
-The Corporation's 2020 "Final report on self-assessments of internal control systems" and self-assessment implementation reports from all levels of the organization were completed in accordance with the cyclical internal control procedures of each unit.
-The "2020 annual report on self-assessments of internal control systems" was submitted to the 9th Audit Committee meeting of the 9th Board on February 23, 2021 and the 11th meeting of the 9th Board on February 24, 2021 for confirmation of internal control systems, which includes understanding of operational performance, efficiency, and goal attainment rates; and understanding of reliability, timeliness, transparency, and legal compliance of reporting measures; and efficient implementation to ensure that relevant goals are met.
+The "Internal Control System Self-Assessment Results Final Report" for 2021 and results of all self-assessments implemented by each unit were completed through cyclical procedures.
+The "Internal Control System Self-Assessment Results for 2021" were submitted to the 9th Board at the 21th Audit Committee Meeting held on February 21, 2022, and were approved by the 9th Board at the 23th Board Meeting on February 23, 2022, confirming that the Corporation's internal control systems for 2021 includes understanding of operational performance, efficiency, and goal attainment rates; reliability, timeliness, transparency, and legal compliance of reporting measures; and efficient implementation to ensure that relevant goals are met.

 - Review transactions involving directors' conflicts of interest subject to recusal of exercise of voting rights, transactions with related parties, and transactions requiring prevention of conflicts of interest. - 5) Review assessments of Certified Public Accountants.
-Please refer to Sub-Item (5) Periodic Independence Assessments of Certified Public Accountant (CPA) under Item 5 Measures Specific to Corporate Governance in Management Presentations for primary assessment results. - 6) Review annual audit plans and executive reports thereof. - 7) Periodically communicate with chief internal auditor and accountants.
+Please refer to Sub-Item (6) Periodic Independence Assessments of Public Accountant (CPA) under Item 5 Measures Specific to Corporate Governance in Management Presentations for primary assessment results. - 6) Review annual audit plans and executive reports thereof. - 7) Periodically communicate with internal audit managers and accountants.
 Main communication items are as shown in the Schedule. - 8) Assess the Corporation's risk management policies and risk evaluation criteria, and monitor existing and potential risks to the Corporation.
 The Audit Committee and the Board periodically review the Corporation's risk management implementations.
-The "2020 annual progress report of risk management implementations" was submitted to the 4th Audit Committee meeting of the 9th Board on September 15, 2020 and the 6th meeting of the 9th Board on September 15, 2020 to confirm that all units responsible for risk management have adopted appropriate response measures, and have made appropriate records of risk management procedures and implementation results. - (4) Remuneration Committee - Composition: Composed of all 3 independent directors, with the committee being convened by 1 of the independent directors. - 2 Number of meetings: 15. - 3 Primary Tasks:
+The "2021 annual progress report of risk management implementations" was submitted to the 16th Audit Committee meeting of the 9th Board on September 13, 2021 and the 18th meeting of the 9th Board on September 15, 2021 to confirm that all units responsible for risk management have adopted appropriate response measures, and have made appropriate records of risk management procedures and implementation results. - (4) Remuneration Committee - (1) Composition: Composed of all 3 independent directors, with the committee being convened by 1 of the independent directors. - 2 Number of meetings: 15. - 3 Primary Tasks: